githubEdit

 2. Fill in the following fields:

-• Internal name: a name to identify internally (e.g.: booking_calendar).
+• Internal name: a name to identify internally (e.g.: scheduling_calendar).

 • Template name (Meta): name that will be used on the Meta platform (no spaces).

-• Category: select according to the message objective (e.g.: “Marketing”).
+• Category: select according to the purpose of the message (e.g.: "Marketing").

 • Language: select "Portuguese (BR)".